spelsinx/tg-userbot-js/README.md

 # tg-userbot-js
-User-bot to simplify the work of the client in Telegram.
+User-bot to simplify the work of the client and server in Telegram.